Getting tested for STIs might involve a few different tests. Getting tested regularly means you’ll be able to treat them as soon as possible.

 You can test for all of these STIs, and treating them can make them way less of an issue.
 Guys might want to get regular STI tests at the same time as their HIV or viral load tests as a matter of routine.

 Not all guys are comfortable talking to their doctors about the sex they’re having or testing for STIs, but it’s important to test for and treat them as soon as possible.
 Think about how you may approach talking to your doctor, or see if there are any other sexual health clinics or testing sites in your region where you might be more comfortable.
-Call the AIDS and Sexual Health Info Line at 1-800-668-2437 if you’re trying to find somewhere that does STI testing.
+Call the Sexual Health Infoline Ontario at 1-800-668-2437 if you’re trying to find somewhere that does STI testing.

 Thorough STI testing will involve a number of different tests:

 - Throat swabs for gonorrhea and chlamydia if the guy has been giving oral sex

 - Rectal or frontal (vaginal) swabs for gonorrhea and chlamydia if there has been bottoming without condoms